Why Inland Rail

-As Australia’s population increases, so do the demands on our transport network.
+As Australia's population increases, so do the demands on our transport network.
 Our growing population necessitates change in the freight and supply sector to deliver more efficient, reliable and cost-competitive transport of goods, which meet consumer demand.
-We must act now to deliver the freight transport needs of our nation.

 We all rely on the freight network to deliver essential supplies such as food, medicine, medical equipment and produce.
 Each year Australia's freight and supply chain networks transports approximately 4 billion tonnes of goods across Australia.

 Currently 74% of all inter-capital freight between Melbourne and Brisbane is carried by road.
 Increasing the size and number of trucks on our highways to meet growing freight volumes will have significant safety, environmental and community consequences.

 Growing volumes mean the task to efficiently move freight between 2 of Australia’s largest metropolitan areas and one of the nation's busiest transport routes – Melbourne to Brisbane – is critical to the continued productivity and international competitiveness of Australia’s producers and manufacturers.

 Trucks use almost 3 times as much fuel as trains to do the same job, road accidents causing death or serious injury are nearly 3 times more likely in comparison to rail, and trucks emit 750,000 more tonnes of carbon emissions each year than trains doing the same job.

 A typical 1,800-metre Inland Rail train will have the capacity to carry the same volume of freight as 110 B-double trucks, making Inland Rail an ideal option to move heavy and bulk goods over long distances.